QuickenLoans/quickenloans-oss/PROPOSAL.md

 ### Used
 [Used]: #used

-The project is in use and not an abandoned.
+The project is in use and not abandoned.

 The full description of "in use" is somewhat dependent on the type of project;
 if code, the project should be in "production" use.